chuanqisun/htmaa-2025/src/posts/week-08/index.md

 }
 ```

-- The challenge with UDP is that it cannot be directly played in browser like HTTP streams.
-- I need to implement a simple UDP client.
-I worked with javascript a lot, so I will go with Node.js:
+The challenge with UDP is that it cannot be directly played in a browser like HTTP streams.
+I needed to implement a simple UDP client.
+Having worked with JavaScript extensively, I chose to use Node.js for the client implementation.
+This program receives audio data over UDP and pipes it directly into FFmpeg for playback.

 ```js
 const dgram = require("dgram");